ric-sar/openssh_on_windows/README.md

 ssh -L 8888:IP:3389 Username@IP -i "C:\Users\Username\.ssh\id_ed25519"
 ```

+**On Microsoft Windows, Remote Desktop should be enable to work.
+To enable RDP go to Start > Settings  > System > Remote Desktop, and turn on Enable Remote Desktop.**

 Now, open Microsoft Remote Desktop and use ```127.0.0.1:8888``` to connect to RDP, the password for access to the account will be prompted.

 # Uninstall OpenSSH
 To uninstall OpenSSH Client and/or Server just run these commands in PowerShell: